RonanChay/cis4520-research-project-android/README.md

 # CIS 4520 Research Project - PHAs on Android

-> Refer to https://github.com/RonanChay/cis4520-research-project.git for the PC implementation
+> Refer to [this repository](https://github.com/RonanChay/cis4520-research-project) for the PC implementation

 This project is the code implementation on Android for my CIS*4520 research project for Winter 2024.
 I implement the SHA-512, BCrypt, and Argon2id algorithms using